Badhansen/django001/README.md

 # django001

-To contribute to this project, follow the steps below:
+To contribute or run this project, follow the steps below:
 ### 1. Clone the repository

 ```